The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 MARK YOUR CALENDAR.

-Seriously, go into your calendar and give yourself a nice reminder to do you online application, attach a picture of your notes from this session.
+Seriously, go into your calendar and give yourself a nice reminder to do you online application, and attach a picture of your notes from this session.

 WHAT ARE MY OPTIONS IF I DON’T GET A PERMIT FOR THE DATE I WANTED?